az-digital/arizona-bootstrap/site/content/docs/5.1/components/navbar.md

 #### Modal Menu Footer

-One or more `.modal-footer` bars can present secondary, audience-based link groups below the primary menu columns.
+Up to two `.modal-footer` bars can present secondary, audience-based link groups below the primary menu columns, using the `#navbar-az-fullscreen-modal-footer-top` and `#navbar-az-fullscreen-modal-footer-bottom` ids shown below.
+If you only need one footer bar, use the `-top` id to retain the overflow fade effect above it; omit both if your menu doesn't need footer link groups.

 {{< example >}}
 <nav class="navbar navbar-az-fullscreen">